nickgzzjr/messages/README.md

 Research
 --------
 I did my research first, of course.
-I found a github repo ngMeteor, whom claim, and I quote, “The simplest no-conflict way to use AngularJS with Meteor, Meteorite and Atmosphere Smart Packages.” but as soon as I kept reading, I read the heading, “New Data-Binding to avoid conflict” with Handlebars, ngMeteor changed the default AngularJS data bindings from {{foo}} to [[foo]].
+I found a github repo ngMeteor (https://github.com/loneleeandroo/ngMeteor/), whom claim, and I quote, “The simplest no-conflict way to use AngularJS with Meteor, Meteorite and Atmosphere Smart Packages.” but as soon as I kept reading, I read the heading, “New Data-Binding to avoid conflict” with Handlebars, ngMeteor changed the default AngularJS data bindings from {{foo}} to [[foo]].
 Wait a minute, does this mean that I cannot reuse any of my old AngularJS code?!?
 Sure enough, you have to use their “Module Injection” methods or make “ngMeteor module smart packages”.
 This was not what I was looking for.

-So I kept doing my research and I found a blog, “The Wonderful Duo” by Zefei Xuan.
+So I kept doing my research and I found a blog, “The Wonderful Duo” by Zefei Xuan (https://medium.com/@zfxuan/the-wonderful-duo-using-meteor-and-angularjs-together-4d603a4651bf).
 In my opinion, this guy was up to something, but it wasn’t quite what I was looking for.
 A folly intricate template solution, and just too many “headaches and hiccups”.
 I had to come up with something easier and simpler.

-Then I found ng-meteor, which integrates Meteor and AngularJS pretty well, but it uses blade and I’m not too familiar with it, and it also means I can not drop my old AngularJS code.
+Then I found ng-meteor (https://github.com/olanod/ng-meteor/), which integrates Meteor and AngularJS pretty well, but it uses blade and I’m not too familiar with it, and it also means I can not drop my old AngularJS code.

 These solutions I found work to an extend, but they just seem a little too complicated and conflicting.
 I also noticed Meteor loads all javascripts and all templates at load time, which to me is not web application calibre.
 We need to be able to enable asynchronous (on-demand) loading.